pyrofolium/bauplan-lambda/README.md

 print(fib(4))
 ```

-Async await syntax is supported to for concurrency.
+Async await syntax is supported as well for concurrency.
 Lambdas will be running in parallel.

 ```python
 from bauplan.lambda_builder import LambdaBuilder